On the dynamics of shallow ice sheets. Modelling and analysis: Weak formulation of the unilateral boundary value problem

 where the inequality holds thanks to the Minkowski inequality.
 In conclusion, we have shown that

 and the arbitrariness of $f$ and $g$ gives the desired Lipschitz continuity property.
 This completes the proof. \end{proof}

-The following lemma, which was originally proved using $C^\ast$-algebras (cf., e.g., Proposition~1.3.8 of~\cite{Pedersen2018}), plays a crucial role in the forthcoming analysis.
-We hereby provide an alternative proof which solely makes use of convex analysis.
+The following lemma presents an inequality that was originally proved in 1973 by Pedersen in the context of $C^\ast$-algebras (cf., e.g., Proposition~1.3.8 of~\cite{Pedersen2018}) to show that the mapping $t \mapsto t^\beta$, with $0<\beta<1$, is monotone, where $t$ here denotes a generic operator.
+This inequality plays a crucial role in the forthcoming analysis.
+We hereby provide an alternate elementary proof proof which solely makes use of convex analysis in the special case where $t \in \mathbb{R}$.

 \begin{lemma} Let $0<\beta \le 1$.
 Then